Polyclonal B cell response: Antigen presentation

 After the processed antigen (peptide) is complexed to the MHC molecule, they both migrate together to the cell membrane, where they are exhibited (elaborated) as a complex that can be recognized by the CD 4+ (T helper cell) – a type of white blood cell.
 This is known as antigen presentation.
 However, the epitopes (conformational epitopes) that are recognized by the B cell prior to their digestion may not be the same as that presented to the T helper cell.
 Additionally, a B cell may present different peptides complexed to different MHC-II molecules.

 T helper cell stimulation

 The CD 4+ cells through their T cell receptor-CD3 complex recognize the epitope-bound MHC II molecules on the surface of the antigen presenting cells, and get 'activated'.
-Upon this activation, these T cells proliferate and differentiate into Th2 cells.
+Upon this activation, these T cells proliferate and differentiate into Th1 or Th2 cells.
 This makes them produce soluble chemical signals that promote their own survival.
 However, another important function that they carry out is the stimulation of B cell by establishing direct physical contact with them.